 From the lake, the trail heads to the north side of the lake and climbs steeply above in a westward direction.
 The drainage that leads to Fancy Pass is mostly rock filled with some old mining debris.
 There are some sections of the trail where you must scramble on some slabs, but the footing is always good.
 At the pass, turn north and hike on a very faint route that hangs to the west and below the ridge crest.
 This route avoids a rocky outcrop that would be a little problematic.
 The faint trail eventually leads to the ridge, north of the obstacle mentioned before.
 Once on the ridge, it is a hike over rocky terrain with a few minor obstacles and some tundra areas to the summit, which is well north of Fancy Pass.
 The actual summit is west of and overlooks the Mulhall Lakes in a completely different drainage than Fancy Creek.
 Once on the summit you may want to study other peaks in the surrounding area.
 Of interest to us was Whitney Peak and an unnamed, and fairly spectacular summit a little north of us along the same ridge which shows as being just below 13,000 ft.
 We also took photos of some of the peaks to the west-southwest that border the Strawberry Lakes drainage.
 One of the two 13ers in here is regarded as technical.
 That is Ribbed Peak.
 The summits that surround the Strawberry Lakes are rugged and dramatic.

 For the descent, you could just retrace your ascent route, but here's an alternate descent to consider.
 After our lunch break on the summit we departed with some afternoon clouds building.
-Instead of retracing our route, we decided to drop down mostly tundra-covered slopes just south of the summit and on the easy side of the ridge crest toward the Mulhall Lakes below.
+Instead of retracing our route, we decided to head NNE along the ridge for a couple hundred yards before spotting a mostly tundra slope that would lead down to the SE in the direction of the Mulhall Lakes.
+Drop down to the SE on mostly tundra-covered slopes just north of the summit and on the easy side of the ridge crest toward the Mulhall Lakes below.
 As we descended, we came into one shallow couloir that was still filled with wildflowers that had not been damaged by the late August frosts.
 We spent a considerable amount of time here taking more photos before continuing on down to the larger of the two lakes.
 By the time we were there, the sky had clouded up and a distant shower was falling over on Homestake Peak.
-So we hastened on dropping past the lower lake and then connecting with the trail (That's trail #2001 on the CalTopo map provided - an old roadbed) that led back south to Fancy Lake.
+So we hastened on SE dropping past the lower lake and then connecting with the trail (That's trail #2001 on the CalTopo map provided - an old roadbed) that led back south to Fancy Lake.
 Back at the lake we saw many day hikers and took a few more photos before departing.
 Then it was simply a stroll down the trail back to the parking lot where with an early afternoon return.